 The Sheila Gosden legacy, left to the University of Leeds, aims to support students studying plant science through the Gosden endowment.
 We are looking for exceptional and highly motivated students to pursue a PhD in any area of plant science including the environmental modulation of plant growth and development.
 We encourage applicants to develop their proposed PhD project areas in conjunction with specific members of academic staff.

-Applications for the Gosden PhD Studentship in Plant Science for entry in October 2019 are now being accepted.
-Closing date: 20 December 2018.
+Applications for the Gosden PhD Studentship in Plant Science for entry in October 2019 are now closed.

 The studentship will be supported for four years and is available for Home/EU students only.